telekom/wikipedia-22-12-de-dpr/README.md

 ### Context Passages

-The dataset contains 134,591 context passages (train + test).
+The dataset contains 134,591 context passages in total (train + test).
 While we generte the context passages we limit the length of them.
 The length is measured with the tokenizer of [`deepset/gbert-base`](https://huggingface.co/deepset/gbert-base).
 We limit the maximum token count to 270.